operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 ### kuttl test directory structure within a bundle

-The kuttl program when run looks for tests that have the following
+The kuttl program when run by scorecard looks for kuttl tests in the bundle as follows:
-structure:

 ```
 .
 ├── manifests